facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 # mephisto-worker-experience

-This package provides the Tips component to aid in the creation of user-interfaces for Mephisto
+The Tips component will allow task authors to set up a communication channel to solicit "tips" from workers to share with other workers, thus allowing for the "crowdsourcing" of the instructions for tasks as well.
+We find that workers sometimes will share these tips in third-party forums or via emails to the task authors.
+This feature creates a more vetted channel for such communication.

 ## Installation